TOLUWALASE007/e-commerce-api/README.md

-# E-Commerce API
+# E-Commerce Platform

-A comprehensive RESTful API for e-commerce applications built with PHP, MySQL, and JWT authentication.
-Includes a complete frontend interface for testing and demonstration.
+A full-stack e-commerce application with a robust PHP REST API backend and a modern React frontend.
+Built with PHP, MySQL, JWT authentication, React.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features